I’m planning to claim Social Security next year but the government says my income will force them to withhold more of the benefits – is that correct?

 © Canva | mphillips007 from Getty Images Signature and barbaragibbbons from Getty Images Signature

-Social Security is a fairly flexible program in that it allows you to decide when you want to start taking benefits provided you’re at least 62 years of age.
-The longer you wait (up until age 70), the larger a monthly benefit you can lock in, but you’re also allowed to file sooner if you don’t want to wait on your money.
+Social Security is a fairly flexible program in that it allows you to decide when you want to start taking benefits, provided you’re at least 62 years of age.
+The longer you wait (up until age 70), the larger a monthly benefit you can lock in.
+You’re also allowed to file sooner if you don’t want to wait on your money.

 Social Security also allows people to work and earn money from a job while receiving benefits.
 But there are rules to follow in that regard.
-And sometimes, those rules might end up biting you.
+And sometimes, those rules can work against you.

 That’s what seems to be happening to one reader who wrote in with a question.
 They’ll be reaching full retirement age (FRA) in March of 2026 and filed for Social Security in late 2025.
 Because they’re still working, they were told their income was too high in 2025 to get any benefits.
-But they’re also being told they can’t get benefits this year despite now earning less, and despite reaching FRA in a few months.
+Now they’re being told they can’t receive benefits this year either, despite earning less and despite reaching FRA in a matter of months.

-What the Social Security Administration (SSA) is doing is basically preemptively withholding payments based on outdated or estimated data.
-And understandably, the reader wants to know what they can do.
+What the Social Security Administration (SSA) is doing is preemptively withholding payments based on outdated or estimated income data.
+The reader, understandably, wants to know what they can do about it.

 How the Social Security earnings test works in 2026

 When you claim Social Security prior to FRA and make money from a job, you’re subject to an earnings-test limit.
 Exceeding that limit results in withheld benefits.
-However, it is a common misconception that this money is “lost.”
-These benefits are essentially deferred and paid back to you through higher monthly checks once FRA arrives.
+A common misconception is that this money is gone for good, but these benefits are essentially deferred and paid back to you through higher monthly checks once FRA arrives.

 The earnings-test limit changes annually.
 For 2026, the limits are as follows: